vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/06-basic-endpoint-structure.md

 <!--
 So, looking at our overall structure, we'll focus on the implementation of a very basic endpoint before we start diving into the other features.

-There is some minimal global registration for FastEndpoints that must be done first in our main `Program` file, but we'll skip over that as it's not anything too unexpected.
+There is some registration for FastEndpoints required in the `Program.cs` file, but we'll skip over that as it's not anything too unexpected.

-[click]

-At the most basic level, we simply need to create a class which inherits from `EndpointWithoutRequest`.
+Starting with the most basic endpoint possible [click], we need to create a class which inherits from `EndpointWithoutRequest`.

-This is the most basic type of endpoint that FastEndpoints offers, which is used when we have neither a request nor response DTO.
+This is the simplest of the base endpoint classes, used when we have neither a request nor response DTO.

-[click]

-To configure the endpoint, we simply override the `Configure` method.
+To configure the endpoint [click], we simply override the `Configure` method.

-Here we can access many of FastEndpoints' helper methods.
-The example shown here uses the `Get` method to register the route for a GET method.
+Here we can use one of FastEndpoints' helper methods to register our route.

+The example here uses the `Get` method to register a standard endpoint using the HTTP GET method.
-[click]

-As might be expected, calling `Post` would register a POST route and so forth.
+As might be expected [click], calling `Post` would register a POST route and so forth.

-[click]

-FastEndpoints also allows us to specify multiple routes for a single endpoint.
-In this case, a call to either the `user` or `users` route will be handled by this endpoint.

-[click]

-We can also call other helper methods here, such as `AllowAnonymous`.
+We can also call other helper methods here [click], such as `AllowAnonymous`.

-FastEndpoints requires authorization for all endpoints by default, but this can be globally configured in our `Program.cs`, so we _can_ change this, but it's something to be aware of.
+A little quirk of FastEndpoints is that it requires authorization for all endpoints by default.

+If that's not desired, we can configure that globally in our `Program.cs`, so we _can_ change this, but it's just something to be aware of.
-[click]

-Helper methods are also available to describe the endpoint...
+[click] Helper methods are also available to describe the endpoint...

-[click]

-Or even configure CORS for a specific endpoint.
+[click] Or even configure CORS on a per-endpoint basis.

-[click]

-We can also enhance Swagger documentation through the `Summary` method...
+[click] We can also enhance Swagger documentation through the `Summary` method...

-[click]

-And if we want to avoid cluttering up our endpoint, this can be moved to a separate class that inherits from `Summary`, with the endpoint passed to it as a type parameter.
+[click] And if we want to avoid cluttering up our endpoint, this can be moved to a separate class that inherits from `Summary`, with the endpoint passed to it as a type parameter.

-This will be automatically registered to the endpoint, so there's no need to go wiring things up manually.
+This will get automatically registered to the endpoint, so there's no need to go wiring things up manually.

-[click]

-Coming back to our basic endpoint, we still need a place to put our handler code.
+Coming back to our basic endpoint [click], we still need a place to put our handler code, and we do this by overriding the `HandleAsync` method. [click]

-[click]

-We do this by overriding the `HandleAsync` method.

-Essentially, given the proposed usage, this is where we would put the code that would otherwise live in our application layer.
+Essentially, this is where we would put the code that would otherwise live in our application layer.

-Of course, nothing is stopping us from simply passing this off to a mediator pipeline, but this in my mind undermines the value of having this nice little file that contains all of our endpoint's code.
+Of course, nothing is stopping us from simply passing this off to a MediatR pipeline, but this in my mind undermines the value of having this nice little file that contains all of our endpoint's logic.

-[click]

-Marking this as async allows us to return a response by calling one of many helper methods.
+[click] Marking this as async allows us to return a response by calling one of many helper methods.

 In this case, we're calling `SendOkAsync` which returns a response with a 200 status code.

-FastEndpoints offers quite a few convenience methods here.
-Without listing them all, we have options such as `SendNotFoundAsync`, or `SendForbiddenAsync` which do very much what the label says.
+FastEndpoints offers a few convenience methods here.

+Without listing them all, we have options such as `SendNotFoundAsync`, or `SendForbiddenAsync` which do very much what they say on the label.

-Now, the first gotcha that I encountered with FastEndpoints arose here.
+Now, the first gotcha that I encountered with FastEndpoints came up right here.

-The usage of `await` makes it seem that we can execute code _after_ the request has been sent, but in practice I found that this wasn't quite the case.
+Using `await` here makes it seem like we can execute code _after_ the request has been sent, but in practice this just wasn't the case.

-To prevent that from misleading devs, an alternative is available by overriding a different method to `HandleAsync`.
+To prevent that from misleading devs, an alternative is available if we override a different method to `HandleAsync`.

-[click]

-The `ExecuteAsync` method allows us to specify a strict return type for the method, which brings the implementation a little closer to what we're typically used to.
+[click] The `ExecuteAsync` method allows us to specify a strict return type for the method, which brings the implementation a little closer to what we're typically used to.

-[click]

-As with Minimal API, we can also use the `Results` union type to allow for multiple possible return values.
+[click] As with Minimal API, we can also use the `Results` union type to allow for multiple possible return values.

 Ultimately though, this comes down to a trade-off between using those expressive helper methods, and adding guardrails for ourselves.

-[click]

-We'll focus now on the first line here, where we can see we've passed in the return type.
+We'll focus now on the first line here [click], where we can see we've passed a return type to `EndpointWithoutRequest`.

-This is a good segue into the different base classes from which we can inherit when creating a new endpoint.
+This is a good segue into the different base classes we can inherit from when we're creating a new endpoint.

-[click]

-We started by inheriting from `EndpointWithoutRequest` with _no_ type parameter.
+We started by inheriting from `EndpointWithoutRequest` [click] with _no_ type parameter.
 As mentioned earlier, this is used when we have neither a request nor response DTO.

-[click]

-By passing in a type for our response, we're now describing an endpoint with no request DTO, but _with_ a response DTO.
+By passing in a type for our response [click], we're now describing an endpoint with no request DTO, but _with_ a response DTO.

-[click]

-Inheriting from the `Endpoint` class expects that we provide a type for the request DTO, and optionally [click], we can pass in a type for the response DTO if we're returning one.
+[click] Inheriting from the `Endpoint` class expects that we provide a type for the request DTO, and optionally [click], we can pass in a type for the response DTO if we're returning one.

-[click]

-We can then pass the request into the `HandleAsync` method, and access it in our handler code.
+Once we've got a request object [click], we can pass it into the `HandleAsync` method, and start using it in our handler code.

+Which brings us nicely to the topic of model binding!
 -->